plone/training/views_3.rst

       <alias from="@@talklistview" to="talklistview"/>
     </object>

-After reapplying the profile the configuration of the content-type "Folder" would be extended with our additional view-method and it would appear in the display-dropdown.
+After reapplying the typeinfo-profile of out addon (or simply reinstalling it) the content-type "Folder" is extended with our additional view-method and appears in the display-dropdown.

+The ``purge="False"`` append out view to the already existing ones instead of replacing them.

 Adding some javascript (collective.js.datatables)